A guide for schools and education professionals

 PSCP One-Minute Guide Library

 Safeguarding children is a broad, varied, and complex area of work and it can be difficult to make sense of the support available and know who does what.
-The Portsmouth Safeguarding Children Partnership have a library of guides signposting to procedures and supporting documents.

-To deliver information on city changes, share support availability and inform of upcoming events, there are a variety of regular leaflets or bulletins published by the local authority and other service providers.
+To deliver information on city changes, share support availability and inform of upcoming events, there are a variety of regular leaflets or bulletins published by the Local Authority and other service providers.
 Some examples are listed below.

 Portsmouth Education Partnership (PEP) Bulletin